renatocaliari/contornos/docs/en/apps.md

   * participate in integrative decisions of the contornos in which it participates.

 #### Simple rules
-* Every contorno that has participants in addition to the guardian will also have a representative, except for the larger contorno, the organization itself.
+* Every contorno that has participants in addition to the guardian will also have a delegate, except for the larger contorno, the organization itself.
-* The representative must be a participant in the contorno and cannot be the same person assigned to guardian role.
+* The delegate must be a participant in the contorno and cannot be the same person assigned to guardian role.
-* The representative becomes an automatic participant in the external contorno.
-The representative enhances more perspectives about her contorno in the decisions of the external contorno together with the guardian.
+* The delegate becomes an automatic participant in the external contorno.
+The delegate enhances more perspectives about her contorno in the decisions of the external contorno together with the guardian.
-* A representative is nominated by integrative decision by the participants of the contorno in which she will be allocated.
+* A delegate is nominated by integrative decision by the participants of the contorno in which she will be allocated.
-* A representative will have her participation evaluated periodically, according to the definition of frequency, in the circumstances in which she participates.
+* A delegate will have her participation evaluated periodically, according to the definition of frequency, in the circumstances in which she participates.

-#### Representative in other parts of the organization
+#### Delegate in other parts of the organization
-- Any contorno can create a booster and generate a proposal for the contorno where you want to have a representative, allocating a person from your contorno in that other contorno.
+- Any contorno can create a booster and generate a proposal for the contorno where you want to have a delegate, allocating a person from your contorno in that other contorno.
-- Any contorno of the organization can generate a booster with a proposal for itself and create a representative, requesting allocation of a person of the contorno who wants a representative.
+- Any contorno of the organization can generate a booster with a proposal for itself and create a delegate, requesting allocation of a person of the contorno who wants a delegate.

-If the contorno that will offer a representative already has a named representative, it will automatically be allocated to this new structural role of the contorno that generated the booster.
-Otherwise, the contorno that a representative will offer, needs to name and allocate a person in that structural role.
+If the contorno that will offer a delegate already has a named delegate, it will automatically be allocated to this new structural role of the contorno that generated the booster.
+Otherwise, the contorno that a delegate will offer, needs to name and allocate a person in that structural role.

 #### Nomination
-- Each person in the contorno writes in private who they nominate as representative: I nominate PERSON X to act in that contorno as Representative.
+- Each person in the contorno writes in private who they nominate as delegate: I nominate PERSON X to act in that contorno as Delegate.
 Remind everyone that each of them can nominate themselves.
 - Nomination Announcement Round: In one round, ask each person to briefly announce their nomination and reasons.
 - Change round: in a round, offer people the opportunity to change their nomination.
 If anyone changes their nomination, ask if they want to share what led to the change.
 - Proposal and integrative decision: the guardian makes a proposal taking into account the names and reasons that other people brought in the nominations.
 Participants make an integrative decision.